-The most common culprits of extrinsic staining in older individuals include Coke, coffee, tea, and tobacco products.
+The most common culprits of extrinsic staining and discolored teeth in older individuals include Coke, coffee, tea, and tobacco products.
 When seen in children, the cause can be more obscure.
 Frequently, children who are on multivitamins containing Iron will develop a dark stain on their teeth.

 If there is no iron in the vitamin, then the staining is most likely due to chromogenic (color-creating) bacteria in the mouth that create the discoloration, staining the plaque dark brown to even “Cheeto”-orange!
 Fear not, a thorough professional cleaning by your pediatric dentist can remove these stains.

-As always, don’t forget that thorough, regular brushing and flossing at home is instrumental in removal of daily buildup of tartar and plaque, which traps stain on your teeth.
+As always, don’t forget that thorough, regular brushing and flossing (click here for recommended toothbrushes and toothpaste) at home is instrumental in removal of daily buildup of tartar and plaque, which traps stain on your teeth.

 Make sure you visit your pediatric dentist twice yearly to get the more stubborn stuff cleaned off!